 There are many non-tax practical issues to understand as well.

-So, if you're managing wealth or acting as a trustee, offshore bonds could be an essential item in your financial toolkit.
+So, if you're managing wealth, are treated as an additional rate taxpayer, or acting as a trustee, offshore bonds could be an essential item in your financial toolkit.
 Stick around to see if this is the right investment for you!

 How Does an Offshore Bond Work?